Jausmy/Obesity-Dashboard/README.md

 •	Obesity prevalence increases with age, particularly among males.

 •	Individuals who spend more than 5 hours per day on technology have a higher prevalence of obesity.
-(Insert visualizations: Charts or tables showing obesity prevalence by age, gender, and technology usage)

 ## Recommendations
 Based on the analysis of obesity prevalence and associated risk factors, the following recommendations are proposed: